-It's been an extremely volatile year for the stock market.
-And this has sparked curiosity about a special brand of exchange-traded fund: low-volatility ETFs.
+The past few years have seen extreme volatility in the stock market.
+And this has sparked curiosity about a special brand of exchange-traded funds: low-volatility ETFs.

 If you're looking to get back into the market in a responsible way, or if you're simply looking to rejigger your portfolio to reflect the new reality on Wall Street, low-volatility ETFs are an interesting option.
 They allow investors access to the stock market, but with a lower risk profile than the typical index fund.

 However, it's important to know that while these funds can often reduce overall volatility over longer time periods, they still can suffer mightily against sudden market shocks.
 So, make sure to check what's inside.
 The simple fact that they're meant to reduce volatility doesn't mean they're immune.

 It's also worth noting that even the best ETFs to buy for low volatility carry the risk of underperformance.
 As the old saying goes, higher risk often can result in higher returns and excluding more dynamic companies might hold your portfolio back in the long run.
 But if you want additional peace of mind or are more concerned with capital preservation than growth, the following nine low-volatility ETFs all have something to offer.